 "She's lucky it wasn't my show," Pesci said, "Cause if it was my show, I would have given her such a smack."
 The crowd approved that naked threat of violence.

 The Catholic Church is scrambling.
-The church “must learn hard lessons from its past,” said Vatican spokesman Greg Burke on Thursday night.
+The church “must learn hard lessons from its past,” said Vatican spokesman Greg Burke after the Pennsylvania report.
 How do we know it is past?
 Can we believe a word from any clerical source anymore?

 Pope Francis, he stated, understood how “these crimes can shake the faith and spirit of believers” and he vowed that the Church would “root out this tragic horror.”